sfu-bigdata/bd-glossary/Glossary.md

 ### METADATA

-Also called "data about data," it provides a [structured description](#STRUCTURED-DATA) and context for a data point (document, image, or file) to help organize, find and understand the data. [^33]
+Also called "data about data," it provides a [structured description](#STRUCTURED-DATA) and context for a data point - document, image, or file - to help organize, find and understand the data. [^33]

 ### MODEL FITTING